simplenetes-io/simplenetes/doc/COMPONENTS.md

     - Clusters and Cluster projects
         A Cluster is a cluster of Hosts on the same VLAN.
         A Cluster is typically one or two frontend Hosts which are exposed to the internet on ports 80 and 443 and a couple of backend hosts where pods are running.
-        A Cluster is spread on many Hosts and is mirrored as a git repo cluster project on the operators local disk.
+        A Cluster is spread on many Hosts and is mirrored as a git repo cluster project on the operators local disk (or in a CI/CD system).
 This gives good GitOps procedures.
 It also makes so you can inspect the full cluster layout in the git repo cluster project.
         A Cluster Project is a git repo which represents the Cluster, which is managed by the `snt` tool.
     - Management Project
         A Management Project is an overarching git repo used to manage one or more cluster projects, Pods and SSH keys.
-        While it is strictly not needed to manage a Simplenetes Cluster, it does bring some organisational benefits and enables features such as CI/CD and separation of roles.
+        While it is strictly not needed to manage a Simplenetes Cluster, it does bring some organisational benefits and enables features such as separation of roles and protection of keys.
     - Daemon (sntd)
         The Simplenetes Daemon needs to be installed on each Host in a Cluster to manage the lifecycle of all the Pods, regardless of their runtime type (podman, executable, etc).
         The Simplenetes Daemon is installed with root priviligies so that it can create `ramdisks` for the Pods, but it drops its priviligies when it interacts with any pod executable.
         The Daemon can be run in user mode and is then considered being run in "dev mode" for a single user straight on the laptop.

 ## Pods
-A Simplenetes Pod is a `pod.sh` file which conforms to a specific API.
+A Simplenetes Pod is an executable `pod` file which conforms to a specific API.
 Typically the Pod is a collection of containers which run a service, but it does not have to be, it can be any executable which implements the Pod API (see the pod compiler project for the API spec).

 ### Pod compiler
-There is a separate project which compiles `pod.yaml` files into standalone `pod.sh` files which use `podman` as container runtime.
+There is a separate project which compiles `pod.yaml` files into standalone `pod` executables which use `podman` as the container runtime.

 ### Other Pod types
 For example the Simplenetes Proxy is treated as a regular Pod, but is is not containerized.
 The proxy is listens to a wast array of ports and it is more efficient to not bind all those ports into a container, therefore the binary better runs outside of podman and straight on the Host.

-The Simplenetes Daemon however does not know the difference, as long as the proxy has a `pod.sh` file and conforms to the Pod API the Daemon can manage it's lifecycle.
+The Simplenetes Daemon however does not know the difference, as long as the proxy has a `pod` executable and conforms to the Pod API the Daemon can manage it's lifecycle.

 ## Clusters and Cluster Projects
 A Cluster is a set of Hosts (one or many) on the same VLAN.
 A Cluster can simply be your laptop, which is great for development.